 Paper, metal, glass and batteries are brought to the nearest ecopoint.
 Cardboard and plastic packaging can also be sorted and brought to an ecopoint.

-Every household is entitled to the Stormossen customer card, which allows six free visits to a waste reception station annually.
+Every household is entitled to the Stormossen customer card, which allows limitless free visits to a waste reception station.
 Hazardous waste, electrical and electronic waste as well as larger objects must be taken to a waste reception station.

 How often should a container be emptied?